-There are picnic tables inside Havat Noy, and many use the shaded area and the greenery for family meetups.
+There are picnic tables inside Havat Noy.
+Many people use the shaded area and the greenery for family meetups.

 We spent 1.5 hours in Havat Noy.
-This is what it took us to walk slowly through the whole garden.
+This amount of time allowed us to walk slowly through the whole garden.
 It was a lovely experience, and we enjoyed it.
 And if you love such places, then consider visiting Ilanot National Arboretum.